golisandeep3/golisandeep3.github.io/_posts/2017-1-15-Work-Quotes.md

 6. Spend your free time by thinking about ideas and building prototypes.

 7. The company culture will influence your thinking and work ethic.It takes a long time to unlearn the bad way of doing things,so better work in a company which is close to your work ethic.

+8. There are only few good choices and many bad choices ,pick one of the good choice and commit to it.